rpuntaie/dpic/examples/illusions/README.txt

-Try the following (assuming m4 and dpic have been installed):
+Try the following (assuming m4 and Circuit_macros have been installed):

 m4 svg.m4 illusions.m4 | dpic -v > illusions.svg